calebccff/Calamity-Game-Engine/README.md

 The mid level framework of this engine consists of helper classes designed to handle small and concrete functions.
 Examples of some of them are:
 - **Sprite Components**: Sprite components maintain drawing a sprite at their location.
 They handle various effects as well.
 - **Animated Components**: Animated components are Sprite Components that change their sprite to display an animation.
 The speed and the position can be controlled.
-- **Colliders**: Colliders are used to handle hitboxes and collision.
+- **Colliders**: Colliders are used to handle hitboxes and collisions.
 They are used to implement more complex game logic.

 ### (Depricated) High level Framework
-Originally the high level framework of the engine was designed to be based on seperate different components based on physics, each handling other game components, to represent a character in game.
+Originally the high level framework of the engine was designed to be based on separate different components based on physics, each handling other game components, to represent a character in game.
 Each such component had to be handled inside these classes, very similarly for each.
 Thus, both the code and its implementation had much needless repetition, which led me to rewrite this part.
-These classes are still present in the codebase, but are being gradually replaced by Character.
+These classes are still present in the codebase but are being gradually replaced by Character.

 The classes are:
 - **Solids**: Solids represent objects like moving platforms in games.
-They can move, don't collide with other solid objects, but can push, squish or carry other objects.
+They can move, and don't collide with other solid objects, but can push, squish or carry other objects.
-- **Actors**: Actors represent dynamicly moving objects, like players or enemies in platformer games, they collide with solids, but can't collde with other actors.
+- **Actors**: Actors represent dynamically moving objects, like players or enemies in platformer games, they collide with solids, but can't collide with other actors.
 - **Jumpthrough**: JumpThroughs are like solid objects but one may jump through them (only upwards).

-Each of these classes has their associated animated component and collider.
+Each of these classes has its associated animated component and collider.

 ### (New) High level Framework
 Characters are a more conventional way of handling game objects.
 A character has a set of character components handling each relevant function for an object.
 Thus, while defining a character we don't need to interact with lower level objects directly.